MizarNevelli/htmlcssjs-boolflix/README.md

 # Boolflix
-A Movie and Tv-show searching website with a design inspired by Netflix.
+A Movie and Tv-show searching engine with a design inspired by Netflix.

 ## Technologies
 HTML, CSS, Flex,